International Trademark Registration in Singapore

 The International Bureau (IB) of WIPO will assess the international application to verify that it conforms to the applicable requirements.
 The mark will be registered in the International Register and published in the Gazette when IB is satisfied that the application has met the requirements.
 IB will also notify the Offices designated countries on the International Registration.
 However, in the event that WIPO finds irregularities in the application, the applicant will receive a notice and appropriate action will need to ensue immediately.

-Rights to Registration of your International Trademark in Singapore
+Rights to your International Trademark Registration in Singapore

 You will have the rights to your International Mark for 10 years, with terms and conditions to maintain its validity.

 Want to find out more?